Skip repeated menu and go directly to page content.

 SDSU offers some benefits for faculty or staff who may want to carpool but do not want to join Zimride or iCommute.
 For more information visit our carpool page.

 Commuting to campus by bus is a safe and convenient alternative to driving your car.
-Bus schedules are posted at the Transit Center and at the Aztec Center Information Booth.
-Bus schedules are also available by calling 1-800-COMMUTE or by visiting the Metropolitan Transit System web page.
-Discounted monthly transit passes are available to Students, Faculty, and Staff at the Aztec Center Ticket Office.
+Bus schedules are posted at the SDSU Transit Center and at the Aztec Student Union Information Booth.
+Bus schedules are also available by calling 1-800-COMMUTE or by visiting the San Diego Metropolitan Transit System web page.
+Discounted monthly transit passes are available to students at the Viejas Arena Ticket Office.
+For more information or pricing go to Viejas Arena web page under the "More Services" menu bar.

 A trolley extension project now connects east and west routes at SDSU.
 View trolley schedule and information.